mjvbz/amazonAPI/README.md

 # amazonAPI

+This project is just a basic styled projecr watch tutorials for clearly understand how these api works.

 How api works?
 How to create api's.
 Nodejs amazonAPI project.
 Deep Dive into Back-end on how api works.
 This is a sample amazon api created with Node and Express.

 # Api tutorials